Crowdestor Review and key facts:

 Funds are added to your investor’s account via SEPA bank transfer.
 You will need an active bank account in an EU or EEA member state to do so.
 Withdrawals work the same way: Crowdestor will transfer the requested amount to the bank account from which the deposit had been made.
 A security PIN which you can choose yourself is required to verify a withdrawal.
 The minimum investment into a project is 50 EUR.

 The nice thing about Crowdestor is that new projects are announced some days in advance so the investors have enough time to transfer funds to their accounts.
+There is no auto invest feature and all investments need to be done manually.
 Interest is usually paid on a monthly basis and the loan principal is paid back in full at the end of the loan term.

 Almost all loans on Crowdestor are secured loans for which the borrower provides additional legal insurances like mortgages, collateral (e.g. goods, machines, real estate) and personal insurances.
 In case that a borrower is not able to pay back the principal loan amount at the end of a project, Crowdestor will protect investors through the buyback fund which is in the process of being set up.